ninaqy/PUGeo/README.md

 cd  tf_ops/sampling
 sh compile.sh
 ```
-One should change the CUDA path in compile.sh
+One should change the CUDA path in compile.sh.

-For any question regarding the compiling problem, one can refer to the issues of pointnet2, PU-Net, MPU and PU-GAN
+For any question regarding to the compiling, one can refer to the issues of pointnet2, PU-Net, MPU and PU-GAN.

 ### Datasets and pretrained model
 We provide x4 training dataset and pretrained model.
 Please download these files in the following link: